hidroh/cucumber-api/README.md

     Then the JSON response should have key "id"
     Then the JSON response should have optional key "format" of type string or null

 Also checkout [sample](/features/sample.feature) for real examples.
+Run sample with the following command:

+    cucumber -p verbose

 ### Response caching